DeckerGirl/ENC4265portfolio/chatbot.md

 ### AI Statement
 ChatGPT GPT-4o was utilized in the creation of this page, serving as a tool for spellchecking and ensuring clarity and consistency.
-Powered by ChatGPT GPT-4o
+Structura bot is powered by ChatGPT GPT-4o